Independent research provides an opportunity to conduct in-depth investigations in areas of specific interest selected by the student.

-Independent research is an individual effort and may be undertaken for academic credit with the prior approval of a faculty adviser selected by the student, the appropriate division chair, and Graduate Programs.
+Independent research is an individual effort and may be undertaken for academic credit with the prior approval of a faculty adviser selected by the student, the appropriate division chair, and Graduate Academic Services.
 Authorization for such a project requires submission of a formal proposal written in accordance with standards set forth by the F.W.
 Olin Graduate School of Business.
 Proposals are submitted online through the Independent Research Proposal Form.

 Students work closely with a faculty adviser throughout the project.
 Please note that a student is responsible for recruiting a faculty adviser through the student’s initiative and obtain the adviser’s prior consent/commitment before applying for an independent research project.

 Each independent research project can provide only 1.5 or 3 course credits.
-If a student wishes to complete more than 3 credits of independent research, he or she may contract for more than one project.
+If a student wishes to complete more than 3 credits of independent research, he or she must contract for more than one project.
 Students can receive a maximum of 6 credits toward the degree for independent research project(s).